ryan-kirkman/challenges/problems/m1_voice_call_client.md

 ## Assumptions

-1. Your app must use **Twilio** for the voice calls.
+*.
+Your app must use **Twilio** for the voice calls.
 Use their [SDK for iOS](https://www.twilio.com/docs/api/client/ios) to provide integration.
-2. You'll need to set up a server to back up your iOS app.
-Twilio offers a [ready-made solution](https://github.com/twilio/mobile-quickstart) that you can use.
-You are advised to host it on a publicly available solution like [Heroku](https://heroku.com/).
+*.
+Suppose that only two users are involved and that their calls are originated from fixed Twilio client names (no PSTN numbers).

 ## Tips

- 1. You don't need to spare a dime to do the challenge: you can subscribe to a free trial account on both Twilio and Heroku.
+ 1. You don't need to spare a dime to do the challenge: you can subscribe to a free trial account on Twilio.
  2. No "HelloMonkey" apps, please!
 (If you did it right, you know what we mean...)
  3. You'll be developing for a mobile platform so apply the standard industry practices for energy management, security, error handling, etc.
  4. iOS apps are UI-centric but you can target for a simple experience in this case.
-But feel free to go wild if you want or if you have that "special touch"
+If you want or you have that "special touch" feel free to go wild.
- 5. Write tests and documentation where appropriate.
- 6. New features might be added to the app at a later point.
+ 5. New features might be added to the app at a later point.
 You should prepare the solution for the future.

 **Final note**: If there's anything you don't understand or is ambiguous, open an issue in your repository with the question.